nimaafshar/metadamagenet/README.md

 each batch has a name.
 For example, an input contains a batch of images and a batch of corresponding segmentation masks.
-In some transformations like resize, the same parameters (in this case, scale) should be used for transforming both images and segmentation masks.
+In some transformations like resize, the same parameters (in this case, scale) should be used for transforming both the images and the segmentation masks.
 In some transformations, like channel shift, the transformation should not be done on the segmentation masks.
 Another requirement is that the transformation parameters can differ for each image and its corresponding mask in the batch.
 Furthermore, a random augmentation should generate different transformation parameters for each image in the batch.